utility001/cancer_mortality/README.md

 A lasso regression model was used to train the dataset.

 **Exploratory data analysis**
-The dataset was explored for the purposes of understanding and identifying various errors Outlier detection and removal were also performed
+The dataset was explored for the purposes of understanding and identifying various errors
+Outlier detection and removal were also performed
 One hot encoding was performed on the categorical columns

 **Most important features**
 The most important features include.
++ Incidence rate
++ Median income
-Incidence rate, Median income, percentage of the population that are covered medically (public or private coverage), percentage of unempoyment, etc
++ percentage of the population that are covered medically (public or private coverage),
++ percentage of unempoyment, etc

 **Metrics**:
 + The mean absolute error is `14.519` on the train test and 15.277591827778762 on the test set